-- A kiosk at the Wilsonville Public Library that featured an interactive poll available in English and Spanish that was available during December 2019. - A survey of employers with nine responses.
+- A kiosk at the Wilsonville Public Library that was available during December 2019 and featured an interactive poll available in English and Spanish. - A survey of employers with nine responses.

-A few high-level themes surfaced that helped shape the plan, summarized below:
+A few, high-level themes surfaced that helped shape the plan, summarized below:

 - Many people are paying more than they can afford for rental housing in the city.
 Wilsonville's rental market is bifurcated.
 There is subsidized rental housing for lower income households.
 There are also newer, more expensive market-rate developments, but little else in the middle.
-While stakeholders recognized that Wilsonville has a large share of multifamily units, the city lacks older market-rate rental housing that depreciated over time to become less expensive.
+While stakeholders recognized that Wilsonville has a large share of multifamily units, the city lacks older, market-rate rental housing that depreciates over time.
 The result is that the city's rental market is perceived as being more similar to Lake Oswego and West Linn than to Milwaukie or Oregon City. - Affordable homeownership is a key challenge.
-Based on conversations with service providers and community stakeholders, the biggest challenge to homeownership that renters identified was finding a home that they could afford, especially for middle-income families (making 80% to 120% of the AMI) single-parent families, and people of color.
-For existing homeowners, there is ongoing concern about homeowners association (HOA) fees and property taxes driving up housing costs for themselves and for future residents.
-There are some resources to support
+Based on conversations with service providers and community stakeholders, the biggest challenge to homeownership that renters identified was finding a home that they could afford, especially for middle-income families (making 80% to 120% of the AMI), single-parent families, and people of color.
+For existing homeowners, there is ongoing concern about homeowners association (HOA) fees and property taxes driving up housing costs for themselves and future residents.
+There are some resources to support existing